 Under the flagstones are found the vaults of local canons and archbishops.

 On one wall, some stones have been removed to reveal a Romanesque fresco.

-The baptistery cupola was built in 1579 thanks to the generosity of Canon Jean de Leone.
+The beautiful cupola of the baptistery (1579) is a gift of Canon Jean de Leone.
 It features fine plaster works and decoration known in French as “gypseries”.

 The St. Côme and Damien Chapel

-Built towards the end of the 16th century, the chapel works as the narthex of the baptistery.
+Built towards the end of the 16th century, the chapel serves as a narthex of the baptistery.
 It contains a marble sarcophagus from the 6th century believed to be that of Saint Mitre.